prabello/brod_sample/README.md

 ## Publisher

-In order to send messages to kafka with brod you can start by configuring brod, like this:
+To send messages to kafka with brod you can start by configuring brod, like this:

 `dev.exs`
 ```